Aporbo/Dream-Destination-server/README.md

 It is a demo e-commerce travel related website.
 I have listed below some features of it.

-- any one can book a travel place .
+- Any one can book a travel place .
 - different type of view for admin and user.
 - User and Admin can sign up and log in to this website using google.
 - User can see his/her all  booked destination.